lubeda/EsphoMaTrix/README.md

 ***Parameters***

-- **duration** (Optional, ms): in case of a gif file the component tries to read the default interval for each frame.
+- **duration** (optional, ms): in case of a gif file the component tries to read the default interval for each frame.
 The default/fallback interval is 192 ms. In case you need to override the default value set the duration per icon.
-- **pingpong** (Optional, boolean): in case of a gif file you can reverse the frames instead of starting from the first.
+- **pingpong** (optional, boolean): in case of a gif file you can reverse the frames instead of starting from the first.
 - **file** (Exlusive, filename): a local filename
 - **url** (Exclusive, url): an URL to download the icon
 - **lameid** (Exclusive, number): the ID from the lametric icon database